 IS THERE A MINIMUM AGE FOR VOLUNTEERING?

 The minimum age requirement to volunteer with our organization is 13.
-Gleaners under the age of 18 must be accompanied by a parent/guardian.
-Minors must register as a volunteer.
+Volunteers under the age of 18 must be accompanied by a parent/guardian.

-DO I HAVE TO STAY FOR THE ENTIRE LENGTH OF A GLEANING TRIP?
+DO I HAVE TO STAY FOR THE ENTIRE LENGTH OF A VOLUNTEER SHIFT?

-Because space is limited on many Gleaning Trips, we ask that you register to glean only when you can arrive on time and stay until the harvest is complete.
-Most Gleaning Trips involve 2-3 hours of harvesting, not including travel time.
-There are some trips when you are able to leave early or the harvest is finished earlier than expected.
-Please let us know if you plan to leave early - this may determine your roster status, depending on the trip.
+Because space is limited on many volunteer trips, we ask that you sign up to volunteer only when you can arrive on time and stay until the project is complete.
+Most projects involve 3 hours of work, not including travel time.

-ARE VOLUNTEERS ALLOWED TO TAKE HOME PRODUCE FROM GLEANING TRIPS?
+ARE VOLUNTEERS ALLOWED TO TAKE HOME PRODUCE AFTER A SHIFT?

-On some gleaning trips, volunteers may take home limited amounts of surplus crops.
+On some volunteer trips, participants may take home limited amounts of surplus crops.
 Please ask the trip leader if you can harvest for personal use on a case-by-case basis.